 Upon termination of employment under certain circumstances, our named executive officers are entitled to receive varying types of compensation.
 Elements of this compensation may include payments based upon a number of months of base salary, bonus amounts, acceleration of vesting of equity, health care coverage and other similar benefits.
 We believe that our termination-based compensation and acceleration of vesting of equity arrangements are in line with severance packages offered to named executive officers of other similar companies based upon market information and are otherwise appropriate given the executive's role and service to the Company.
-We also have granted severance and acceleration of vesting of equity benefits to our named executive officers in the event of a change of control if the executive is terminated within a certain period of time following the change of control.
-We believe that change of control-related benefits are necessary in order for our named executive officers to direct their full attention to the successful consummation of a transaction without distraction, and that this "double trigger" requirement maximizes stockholder value because it prevents an unintended windfall to management in the event of a friendly or non-hostile change of control.
+We also have granted severance and acceleration of vesting of equity benefits to our named executive officers under their employment agreements in the event of a change of control if the executive is terminated within a certain period of time following the change of control.
+We believe that change of control-related benefits are necessary in order for our named executive officers to direct their full attention to the successful consummation of a transaction without distraction.
 For more information on termination-based compensation see the section entitled "Severance Benefits and Change of Control Arrangements."